TEALSK12/introduction-to-computer-science/lab_51.md

 ## Part 4 - The same but different

 Assign each member of your group a different number from 1 to 6.
 Each of the six students in your group should then follow these instructions.
-Each student should then follow his or her instructions, completing each corresponding step together.
+Each student should then follow their instructions, completing each corresponding step together.
 (For example, everybody should complete their step ii. at the same time.)
 Everyone should work on the same grid.

   1. If you are person #1, put your pen on the first dot in the bottom row of the grid below.
   2. If you are person #2, put your pen on the third dot in the bottom row of the grid below.